 Become a part of a world-wide effort to protect and save our environment.
 Simply follow these simple guidelines to help "Pitch In" for a better tomorrow!
-If you have any questions about recycling, please call the Recycling Division at 378-4210, ext.
-339.
+If you have any questions about recycling, please call the Recycling Division at 378-4210, phone prompt #6.

-*Yellow telephone books, batteries and compact flourescent light bulbs (CFLs) will be accepted for recycling at S.T.O.P. events only.
+*Yellow telephone books, batteries and compact fluorescent light bulbs (CFLs) will be accepted for recycling at S.T.O.P. events only.

 Recycling Bin Replacement

-If you need a new or replacement recycling bin, visit the Town of Hempstead Sanitation Department Operations Building located at 1600 Merrick Road in Merrick.
-Hours are Monday through Friday 9 AM to 4:45 PM Recycling bins are also available on weekends at the Homeowner Disposal Area between the hours of 8:30 AM and 3:30 PM.
+If you need a new or replacement recycling bin, please call the Town of Hempstead Sanitation Department at (516) 378-4210, prompt # 3, Monday through Friday, 9 AM to 4:45 PM (except town-observed holidays).

 Boat Shrink Wrap Recycling Program

 Hempstead Town Supervisor Kate Murray and SPLASH, a group dedicated to keeping waterways clean, have announced a recycling program for the shrink wrap that covers many recreational boats during the off season.
 As the spring season starts, many Long Island boaters and marina staff will begin readying vessels for the warmer weather by shedding the plastic shrink wrap that is used to protect boats throughout the winter.
 The Sanitation Department's facility in Merrick, located at 1600 Merrick Road, will host a container to collect the shrink wrap.
-Commercial marinas and residential boat owners may deposit the plastic material between 8:30 AM and 3:30 PM Monday through Friday.
-In addition, residential boat owners may drop off shrink wrap on Saturdays and Sundays, from 8:30 AM to 3:30 PM.
+Commercial marinas and residential boat owners may deposit the plastic material between 8:00 AM and 3:30 PM Monday through Sunday (except town-observed holidays).
 Shrink wrap deposited for recycling must be clean, with all lumber, rope, nails and garbage removed from the plastic.
 All marina operators and recreational boat owners in the Town of Hempstead are encouraged to recycle and keep shrink wrap out of landfills.